One in two women report physical abuse in the UK

 The report Violence Against Women exposed shocking figures based on face to face interviews with 42,000 women in 28 countries across Europe and the participants included age group between 18 to 74 years.

-The findings reveal one in three of all women in Europe have been a victim of violence during their life time.
+The findings reveal one in three of all women in Europe has been a victim of violence during their life time.

 Morten Kjaerum, FRA director, said: “Physical, sexual and psychological violence against women is an extensive human rights abuse in all EU member states and the measures tackling violence against women need to be taken to a new level now.”